 Maria Ames received her B.A. from Seattle Pacific University in Interior Design.
 She has been the costumer for MAHC CT plays ROCK OF AGES, THE WINTER’S TALE, GRETEL, and FREDERICK.
 Maria has been part of the MDSD for the past five years where she makes classrooms look like a Pinterest Board.
 Maria has also decorated spaces for the holidays and weddings at Jug Mountain.
 She has a joy of sharing her skills with others and lets the young people in MAHC CT plays take pride in their costumes.

-Thank you for your interest and support in the McCall Arts and Humanities Council Creative Campus.
+Thank you for your interest and support in Creative Campus.
 We look forward to creating with you and your child.

 Volunteer today with us—email email@example.com.
 We are looking for volunteers to help with Children’s Theater, serve on our board, and assist with other organization events.